Spring Street station (IRT Lexington Avenue Line): Construction and opening

-Planning for the city's first subway line dates to the Rapid Transit Act, authorized by the New York State Legislature in 1894.
-The subway plans were drawn up by a team of engineers led by William Barclay Parsons, chief engineer of the Rapid Transit Commission.
+Planning for a subway line in New York City dates to 1864.
+However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature authorized the Rapid Transit Act.
+The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 It called for a subway line from New York City Hall in lower Manhattan to the Upper West Side, where two branches would lead north into the Bronx.
 A plan was formally adopted in 1897, and legal challenges were resolved near the end of 1899.
 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed Contract 1 with the Rapid Transit Commission in February 1900, in which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

 The Spring Street station was constructed as part of the IRT's original line, particularly the section from Chambers Street to Great Jones Street.
 Construction on this section of the line began on July 10, 1900, and was awarded to Degnon-McLean Contracting Company.
-On July 12, 1900, the contract was modified to widen the subway at Spring Street to allow for the construction of 600 ft of a fifth track.
+Two days after construction began, the contract was modified to widen the subway at Spring Street to allow for the construction of 600 ft of a fifth track.
+By early 1902, the adjacent tunnel had been completed, and the buildings on either side of Lafayette Street (then known as Elm Street) were being underpinned in anticipation of the construction of the subway station itself.
+The stretch of Elm Street north of Spring Street was being repaved by that September, after the tunnel was completed.
+The Rapid Transit Commission had yet to pay McDonald for his work by January 1903, in part because sewage lines on the west side of Elm Street had not been completed.

 By late 1903, the subway was nearly complete, but the IRT Powerhouse and the system's electrical substations were still under construction, delaying the system's opening.
 The Spring Street station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway from City Hall to 145th Street on the Broadway–Seventh Avenue Line.

 Service changes and station renovations

+1900s to 1930s

 After the initial system was completed in 1908, the station was served by local trains along both the West Side (now the Broadway–Seventh Avenue Line to Van Cortlandt Park–242nd Street) and East Side (now the Lenox Avenue Line).
 West Side local trains had their southern terminus at City Hall during rush hours and South Ferry at other times, and had their northern terminus at 242nd Street.
 East Side local trains ran from City Hall to Lenox Avenue (145th Street).